gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 corresponding public member functions defined in the subclasses).
 A list of other pre-defined features can be found in the [`GetEntities` FeatureList](https://ignitionrobotics.org/api/physics/2.0/GetEntities_8hh.html).

-Finally, we only have to register our plugin in Ignition Physics as a physics engine by:
+Finally, we only have to register our plugin in Gazebo Physics as a physics engine by:

 \snippet examples/hello_world_plugin/HelloWorldPlugin.cc register